 Don’t forget to plan a day or multiple days for leftovers.
 Sometimes I find that I have a meal planned for dinner, but we have so much food in the fridge from recent nights that a leftovers night makes more sense.
 And the bonus of having leftovers if you have a bunch of kids like I do is that they have some choice over what they eat for dinner.
 It’s like a buffet!

-#2 Write the date on leftovers and open food packages
+#2 Write the date on leftovers

 If you’re anything like me, you put leftover food away after a meal thinking you’ll remember which night you made it.
 Then, a few days later, you’ve completely forgotten.
 Once I started labeling everything as it goes in the fridge, things have gotten much easier.
 I got these Chalktastic chalk paint markers on Amazon–I tried some others that I would not recommend.
 I have silicone, plastic, and stainless steel lids that top my food storage containers, and these write on all of them perfectly.
 It is also very easy to wash off after the food is emptied and gone.
 So right before the food goes into the fridge, I just scribble the date onto the lid.
 I do this for leftovers, jars of salsa, containers of lunch meat, and anything else that the clock starts ticking, so to speak, once you open it.